vmakeev/huawei_mesh_router/README.md

 - obtaining of the specific router to which the device is connected
 - obtaining of device connection parameters (frequency, signal strength, guest and hilink devices)
 - hardware and firmware version of the router
+- obtaining information about all routers and connected devices in the entire mesh network

 ## Supported models